HOME > MANCHESTER PRIDE INVESTIGATION

 A CHANGE IN 2007

 In 2007 things changed.
-Operation Fundraiser 'hung up its buckets', before things got even hotter, and Manchester Pride became a charity in its own right.
+Operation Fundraiser 'hung up its buckets', before things got hotter, and Manchester Pride became a charity in its own right.

 In publicity this was portrayed as Manchester Pride fulfilling a long held dream to become a charity in its own right.
 In truth, the set up with Operation Fundraiser had become untenable once both the tax man and Charity Commission had said that Pride was no longer a charity fundraising event.